juanmirod/chatgpt_cli/README.md

 - [x] Works on Termux! \o/
 - [x] Dockerfile to run the app from a docker container
 - [x] Autosave
+- [x] Add an action to generate images with the help of ChatGPT using Dall-e API

 ## Possible next features, cool things that I would like...